 Back to Basics

 No matter how much information you read or absorb at any given point, nothing will beat practice and experience.
 What do I mean by this?
 Throughout your tanking career you will notice a pattern; the slow attacks usually hit the hardest, oh and red AoEs are bad.
-This is easily avoided by using our shield to mitigate the damage and negate the Control Effects of AoEs.
+This is easily avoided by using our shield to mitigate the damage and negate the Control Effects (Stuns, Knockbacks, Freeze) of AoEs (Area of Effect).
 Our Shield is our best friend because it allows us to survive and also generate even more threat through Aggravating Strike.
 Now with that being said, we can’t sit behind our Shield all day because eventually our Stamina will deplete to 0 and more importantly we need to occasionally drop our Shield for those well-appreciated buffs GFs are known for.

 So, in terms of our bread-and-butter basics we have a few tools in our arsenal, specifically for generating Threat: